Spirit Airlines is going upscale. In a break from its history, it will offer fares with extra perks

 Spirit Airlines is about to roll out tickets that include perks like free snacks and no fee for checking a bag

-Spirit Airlines is moving farther away from its history as a fee-happy budget airline and will start selling tickets that include some of its most popular extras in a single bundle.
+Spirit Airlines is moving farther away from its history as a fee-happy budget airline and will start selling tickets that include some of its most popular extras in bundles.

-The Florida-based airline said Tuesday it will offer several new ticket types, topped by a “Go Big” package that will include priority check-in, a roomier seat, snacks and drinks, a checked bag, a carry-on bag and free WiFi.
+The Florida-based airline said Tuesday the top ticket will be a “Go Big” package that includes priority check-in, a roomier seat, snacks and drinks, a checked bag, a carry-on bag and free WiFi.

-CEO Ted Christie said the changes are “taking low-fare travel to new heights,” but they also indicate the deep trouble with Spirit’s longtime business model.
+CEO Ted Christie said the changes are “taking low-fare travel to new heights."
+They also indicate the deep trouble with Spirit’s longtime business model.

 The airline with bright yellow planes hasn’t made a full-year profit since 2019 — it has lost nearly $2.4 billion since — leading industry analysts to mull whether a bankruptcy filing could be in Spirit’s future.

-Full-service carriers Delta and United account for an outsized share of the U.S. airline industry’s profit, and they are doing it by focusing on premium flyers while also selling bare-bones “basic economy” fares that compete with Spirit, Frontier and Allegiant for the most cost-conscious travelers.
+Full-service carriers Delta and United account for an outsized share of the U.S. airline industry’s profit, and they are doing it by focusing on premium flyers while also selling bare-bones “basic economy” fares that compete with Spirit, Frontier and Allegiant for travelers on tight budgets.

+The budget carriers have suffered more than the giants from a glut of flights within the United States, which has led to price-cutting.
+Delta, United and American have a booming business right now in long-haul international flights that can offset weak pricing power at home.
+Spirit does not.

+The budget carriers are trying to adapt.
+Frontier Airlines — which, like Spirit, has been losing money for more than four years — matched a pandemic-era move by the bigger airlines and dropped flight-change and cancellation fees for many customers this spring.
+Spirit quickly copied the move.

+Spirit's announcement Tuesday targets travelers who might not consider a budget airline.

+It said customers will be able to book any of the four new ticket bundles starting Aug.
+16. That means they won't be available during the height of summer-vacation travel but will be in use over the busy Labor Day holiday.

-“We listened to our guests and are excited to deliver what they want: choices for an elevated experience that are affordable and provide unparalleled value,” Christie said.
+“We listened to our guests and are excited to deliver what they want: choices for an elevated experience that are affordable and provide unparalleled value,” Christie said in a statement issued by Spirit.

+Spirit shares gained 5% in afternoon trading but are down more than 80% this year.